tedmoore/schelp2/docs/Classes/String.md

 ### `setenv`
 Set the environment variable indicated in the string to equal the String **value**.
 This value will persist until it is changed or SC is quit.
-Note that if **value** is a path you may need to call [#-standardizePath](#-standardizepath) on it.
+Note that if **value** is a path you may need to call [standardizePath](#standardizepath) on it.
 ```supercollider
 // all defs in this directory will be loaded when a local server boots
 "SC_SYNTHDEF_PATH".setenv("~/scwork/".standardizePath);